 Located in North Central Arizona, just a few miles from the Utah border, Page awaits millions of outdoor adventurers every year.
 From the best hiking in Page, AZ, to camping, four-wheeling, and watersports, there is a lot to experience in this stunning area.

-Let's take a closer look at the adventures that await you, your backpack, and your hiking boots.
+If you're a hiker looking for a new adventure, dozens of exciting trails await you in Page, Arizona.
+Let's take a closer look at what awaits you, your backpack, and your hiking boots.

 7 Hiking Trails Near Page